 There are generally no Riverside County residency requirements, however, the Legislative Internship requires interns to reside in or near the supervisorial district where the internship is located.

 Can international students participate in this program?

-Generally students must be legal permanent residents, U.S. Citizens, or Green Card Holders (permit to work).
-Any exception must be approved by the Human Resources Director in advance.
+Paid Interns (Professional Student Interns) must be legal permanent residents, U.S. Citizens, or Green Card Holders (permit to work).